QuarkChain/w3mail/README.md

 # W3Mail

 ## Introduction
-W3Mail is a decentralized mail on the Web3Q chain that can send mail to wallet addresses.
-There are two types of emails: plaintext and ciphertext.
-Plaintext emails can be sent to any address, while ciphertext emails can only be sent to addresses that know the public key.
+W3Mail is a fully decentralized email service on the Web3Q chain.
+Users can send/receive email by wallet addresses, and the email contents are also stored on chain in plaintext or encrypted form.
+Plaintext emails can be sent to any address, while encrypted emails can only be sent to addresses that has registered the public key on chain.

 The official home page of the W3Mail project is https://web3q.io/w3mail.w3q/.

 ## How does it work?
-W3Mail is a decentralized project.
-Its front-end code is stored in a smart contract, and there is another contract that manages Emails.
-All data is stored on the blockchain to achieve a full decentralization project.
+W3Mail is a fully decentralized dApp which means the front-end code, back-end (smart contract) code and users' data (email content) are all stored on chain.

 ### Front-end
 The flow chart is as follows: